A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Experimental Evaluations

 \subsubsection{Performance Gain Analysis}

-We assess the performance improvement achieved by CrisisSpot through a systematic analysis.
-Initially, we evaluate our model's performance with different combinations of modalities and subsequently explore the impact of the attention mechanism.
-Subsequently, we evaluated the effect of incorporating different combinations of Social Context Features in our method. \paragraph{Analyzing Combinations of Modalities} \mbox{}\\ We scrutinize the performance of the CrisisSpot using diverse combinations of modalities.
-Due to the varying nature of the different modalities, it becomes imperative to analyze the effect of various combinations of modalities used in our approach.
-The inputs to our method encompass three distinct modalities: textual modality (T), visual modality (I), and Social Context Features (SCF).
-The performance comparisons of these diverse modality combinations are detailed in~\autoref{Table 10}.
+We assess the performance improvement achieved by CrisisSpot through a systematic analysis on CrisisMMD for Informative tasks.
+Initially, we evaluate our model's performance with different combinations of modalities and subsequently explore the impact of various attention mechanisms.
+We evaluate the effect of incorporating different combinations of model components.
+Finally, we analyze various language, vision, and graph methods.